textwallet/actionable-chatbot/readme.md

 # ActionableChatbot

 p.s.
 I ai generated this, ill create a more in depth readme later.
 You should check out https://textwallet.io, where a similar framework is being actively used.
+Will make this into an NPM package when I merge with more stable version.

 ActionableChatbot is a Node.js framework designed to create an interactive chatbot with programmable actions.
 The core functionality is centered around the idea of actions.
 An action is a specific task the chatbot can perform based on user input, such as returning information or performing a specific function.